-Function names and definitions may be listed with the $-\mathbf{f}$ option to the declare or typeset builtin commands.
-The $-\mathbf{F}$ option to declare or typeset will list the function names only (and optionally the source file and line number, if the extdebug shell option is enabled).
-Functions may be exported so that subshells automatically have them defined with the $-\mathbf{f}$ option to the export builtin.
-A function definition may be deleted using the $-\mathbf{f}$ option to the unset builtin.
+Function names and definitions may be listed with the -f option to the declare or typeset builtin commands.
+The -F option to declare or typeset will list the function names only (and optionally the source file and line number, if the extdebug shell option is enabled).
+Functions may be exported so that subshells automatically have them defined with the -f option to the export builtin.
+A function definition may be deleted using the -f option to the unset builtin.
 Note that shell functions and variables with the same name may result in multiple identically-named entries in the environment passed to the shell's children.
 Care should be taken in cases where this may cause a problem.

 Functions may be recursive.
-No limit is imposed on the number of recursive calls.
+The FUNCNEST variable may be used to limit the depth of the function call stack and restrict the number of function invocations.
+By default, no limit is imposed on the number of recursive calls.